WebOrigami/docs/src/content/framework/intro3.md

 intro = client/samples/frameworkIntro:
 ---

-Now that you know how to create virtual files, let's build a little website!
+Now that you know how to create virtual files, let's use them to build a little website!

 Suppose your team says: